 Five points on how to take on the Amazon Witch:

-– If you make inferior product, make it better.
+– If you make an inferior product, make it better.

 – If you offer inferior service, fix it.

-– If your don’t have great packaging, change it.
+– If you don’t have great packaging, change it.

 – If you don’t have an effective marketing plan, make one.